 RDs are deposit accounts meant for people with a regular income to make monthly savings.
 If you decide to save a particular amount every month, you can create an RD and set up a standing instruction to debit the fixed amount from your savings account and credit it to the RD account.
 If you fail a monthly payment or delay it, there will be a reduction of the interest payable at maturity.

 Savings accounts are the most common types of bank accounts held by individuals across the globe.
+Here are its features:

 Here are the different types of savings accounts available in most banks: